 How to Become a Nurse Preceptor

 You enjoy being a mentor and an evaluator.
 You like giving feedback and think you could make an impact on new nurses.
 Adding nurse preceptor to your current nursing duties may be a good choice for you, but where do you begin?
 Becoming a nurse preceptor requires a foundational background in nursing.
-This means you will need not only a bachelor’s degree in nursing, but also a master’s degree and at least a year of work experience in a clinical setting.
+This means you will need not only a bachelor’s degree in nursing, but also a Master of Science in Nursing (MSN degree) and at least a year of work experience in a clinical setting.

 The American Sentinel College of Nursing & Health Sciences at Post University can help you earn your degree through our Master of Science in Nursing online program.
 We offer several specializations to help you achieve your goal, including our pathway to Nursing Management and Organizational Leadership, which is the most direct route to enjoying the role of a nurse preceptor.
 Contact us today to learn more about admission.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!